Odoo MCP Studio - AI React App, Module & EChart Builder

 Tool Settings

 Configure code execution limits, search result caps, and toggle detailed execution logging.
+Post module ZIP to chatter on install for audit trails, and expose EChart data in tool responses for AI-driven iteration.

 Tool Settings: Execution limits and logging options